John Densmore: Later career

 Densmore formed a musical group with fellow ex-Doors member Krieger in 1973 called the Butts Band.
 The group released two albums with two different lineups, and disbanded in 1975.
 Densmore left rock and roll in the 1980s, moving to the world of dance as he performed with Bess Snyder and Co., touring the United States for two years.

 In 1984, at La Mama Theatre in New York, he made his stage acting debut in Skins, a one-act play he had written.
 In 1985, he won the LA Weekly Theater Award for music with Methusalem, directed by Tim Robbins.
 The play Rounds, which he co-produced, won the NAACP award for theatre in 1987.
 In 1988, he played a feature role in Band Dreams and Bebop at the Gene Dynarski Theatre.
 He developed and performed a one-man piece from the Donald Barthelme short story, The King of Jazz, at the Wallenboyd Theatre in 1989.
 With Adam Ant, he co-produced Be Bop A Lula at Theatre Theatre in 1992.
 He has acted in numerous TV shows, most memorably as himself in the show Square Pegs, working as a drummer for Johnny Slash's band Open 24 Hours, and in an episode of Beverly Hills 90210 in 1992, in Series 2, Episode 23, where he plays Ben, Dylan's sponsor.

-His film credits include Get Crazy with Malcolm McDowell, Dudes directed by Penelope Spheeris, and The Doors directed by Oliver Stone.
-In the Stone film he was portrayed by actor Kevin Dillon.
 He also produced and co-scored the feature film, Window of Opportunity, a dark comedy about corporate greed written and directed by Samuel Warren Joseph.
+His other film credits include Get Crazy with Malcolm McDowell, Dudes directed by Penelope Spheeris, and The Doors directed by Oliver Stone.
+In the Stone film, he appeared as the recording engineer to Morrison’s solo sessions, which would eventually become An American Prayer, while his younger self was portrayed by actor Kevin Dillon, who also worked with Stone on Platoon (1986).

 Densmore wrote his best-selling autobiography, Riders on the Storm (1990), about his life and the time he spent with Morrison and the Doors.
 In the first chapter Densmore describes the solemn day on which he and the band finally visited Morrison's grave around three years after Morrison's death.

-Densmore's other books include The Seekers (2020) in which he discusses notable people in his life that have made a great impact on him and others.
+Densmore's other books include The Seekers (2020), in which he discusses notable people in his life who have made a great impact on him and others.

 Densmore appears alongside Krieger and Manzarek in 2012's RE:GENERATION, a documentary directed by Amir Bar-Lev.
 It features Densmore collaborating on a new song with Skrillex entitled "Breakn' A Sweat".